chef-boneyard/audit/README.md

  └──────────────────────┘    └──────────────────────┘    └─────────────────────┘
 ```

-Inspec Profiles can be hosted from a variety of locations:
+InSpec Profiles can be hosted from a variety of locations:

 ```
  ┌──────────────────────┐                                ┌─────────────────────┐